lingo-reviews/tenets/README.md

 ```

 You can now add simpleseed to any project.
-Beacuse it's not docker, we need to specify the driver when we add it:
+Because it's not docker, we need to specify the driver when we add it:

 ```bash
 lingo add lingoreviews/simpleseed --driver binary